heathsc/gemBS/README.md

 ----------
 Changelog:
 ----------
+    3.0 Allow white space in variable values
+    3.0 Allow fallback to gzip if pigz not present
     3.0 Add --dry-run, --json, --ignore-db and --ignore-dep to extract command 3.0 Add --ignore-dep option to call and merge-bcfs commands 3.0 Add SNP extraction function to extract command